An Attribution Test

 As defined by Google, “an attribution model is the rule, or set of rules, that determines how credit for sales and conversions is assigned to touchpoints in conversion paths.”
 When deciding which model to employ, there a several to choose from:

 - Last Click

 - Time Decay

 The two different attribution models that we will cover here are Last Click and Position-Based.
-For more information about attribution models, check out How To Use AdWords Attribution Models by our very own Kristin Vick.
+For more information about attribution models, for both your search and social platforms, check out the article about solving attribution woes written by our very own Mary Hartman.